xiaosquared/BonEleve/README.md

 A sketchbook of small programs I write as I learn Javascript.

-- /midi: experiments with MIDI input/output
-  - /midi/walking: making a procedural character from Ken Perlin walk on the piano keys
+- /Andante: making a procedural character from Ken Perlin walk on the piano keys
+- /Clavier: 3d model of piano
+- /MIDI: experiments with MIDI input/output
+- /Video: loading and transforming video in the browser